What is Cultural Competency?

 How to Increase Cultural Competence

-Those who are in the Human Services field should make an ongoing effort to increase their cultural competence.
+Those who who have a career in Human Services should make an ongoing effort to increase their cultural competence.
 Many who enter the field may feel they have a good grasp on these concepts.
 However, it is a skill that requires continuous development.

 Some believe that cultural competence is practiced by merely showing respect to everyone we encounter without considering our own bias.
 However, it is impossible to be an expert of knowledge in every culture.
 Therefore, it is important to admit you are NOT an expert.
 Always be willing to ask questions with the understanding that you do not nor cannot fully understand the cultures of all the clients you will meet.
 It is through your willingness to ask questions and listen to your client’s story that you demonstrate respect.

 Social workers demonstrate an appreciation of their own cultural identities and those of others.
 Self-awareness includes “a lifelong commitment to self-evaluation and self-critique” (Tervalon and Murray-Garcia, 1998).
 The part about self-critique is where most of us stumble.
 Some of us find it challenging to recognize the privilege and power we hold.
-The Human and Social Services curriculum at Ottawa University teaches our students how to deepen their own understanding of themselves in order to remain objective with clients.
+The Human Services classes at Ottawa University teach our students how to deepen their understanding of themselves in order to remain objective with clients.
 These skills are an essential component of working with the various ethnic populations within the United States.

 It is crucial to be aware of our own biases.
 When interacting with others, it is important for those in the Human Services field to remember that we are looking through the lens of our own gender, race, economic background, religion, and sexual orientation and other lenses that color our perception of others.
 We must remember that our clients also have their own lenses from which they are looking through as well.
 If we remember this and are willing to acknowledge these lenses, we will be more empathetic and compassionate as we work with others.